cyface-de/data-processor/README.md

 ## Usage
 -------------------

 1. Create a CyfaceDataProcessor object for each cyface binary you want to process as `InputStream` and tell the processor, if the source binary is `compressed`.
+Two implemenations for either in-memory or filesystem processing are available for usage:

+    * `CyfaceDataProcessor proc = new CyfaceDataProcessorOnDiskImpl(binInputStream, compressed);`
-`CyfaceDataProcessor proc = new CyfaceDataProcessor(binInputStream, compressed);`
+    * `CyfaceDataProcessor proc = new CyfaceDataProcessorInMemoryImpl(binInputStream, compressed);`

 2. Let the CyfaceDataProcessor uncompress and prepare the binary source for later data readout `proc.uncompressAndPrepare();`